charlielobster/CUDA_NekRS/README.md

     | Fan  Temp   Perf          Pwr:Usage/Cap |           Memory-Usage | GPU-Util  Compute M. |
     |                                         |                        |               MIG M. |

 In the example Driver Version is 570.172.08 and CUDA Version is 12.8.
-This is good, anything <v13.0 is less of a problem.
+This is good, anything under v13.0 is less of a problem.

 In a terminal, type: